Wine and spirits expat guide in Amsterdam

 Overview of Consumption Laws

 In the Netherlands, you can buy beer and wine when you are 16 and spirits when you are 18.
 There are strict, enforced laws against driving and biking under the influence of alcohol.
-You can even lose your driving license for using your bike if you exceed the limit of drinks that is tolerated.
+You can even lose your driving license for using your bike if you exceed the limit of wine and spirits that is tolerated.
 Drinking in all public spaces is forbidden by law, including parks.
 If you get caught by a policeman, you will first get a notice and if you do not comply then you will get a fine.
 However, national celebrations here always involve drinking beer, so the laws are not strict during these days.

 Drinking among the Dutch